 To install nginx/Windows, download

-since the development branch of nginx contains all known fixes.
+since the mainline branch of nginx contains all known fixes.

 Then unpack the distribution, go to the

 Here is an example for the drive C: root directory: